Art in the Botanics

 Purchased in 1962, the sculpture was returned to its original location adjoining Inverleith House and the surrounding Garden in the early 21st century.

 Rock Form (Porthcurno)

-Two bronze sculptures by the sculptor Dame Barbara Hepworth can also be found thanks a reciprocal arrangement with the National Galleries of Scotland.
+Two bronze sculptures by the sculptor Dame Barbara Hepworth can be found set within the grounds of the Garden, thanks a reciprocal arrangement with the National Galleries of Scotland.

 Made to accompany the award-winning exhibition of the same name held at Inverleith House during the 1995 Edinburgh Festival, this sculpture by the Scottish artist Alan Johnston (b.1945) related directly to two major philosophical figures; Ludwig Wittgenstein (1889-1951) and David Hume (1711-1776).

 It was commissioned by Lady Bute as a memorial to her husband John, Sixth Marquess of Bute.
 Crafted by Jim Partridge and Liz Walmsley, it was installed in 2006.
 John had strong ties to RBGE and on the Board of the Younger (Benmore) Trust for over 26 years.
 His garden at Mount Stuart was also established as the first ‘network’ garden as part of the International Conifer Conservation programme – the RBGE-based initiative to establish a ‘seed bank’ for threatened conifer species.